 It’s important to note that not all data breaches are caused with the intent of harm.
 Human error is inevitable, and it sometimes takes simply copying sensitive information to your home computer to become vulnerable.
 With remote work becoming the norm, this is especially dangerous as we juggle our personal and business devices in addition to integrating with the Internet of Things (IoT).

 The amount of data is increasing, and it’s easy for documents to get copied, deleted, and shared beyond control.
 When you do not have an efficient and secure information management system in place that restricts and audits users access to documents, you become vulnerable to loss, theft, and overwritten files.
-Plus, with the cost of replacing a lost or stolen record at $150 per record, it’s worth it take a deep look at your file permissions structure.1
+Plus, with the cost of replacing a lost or stolen record at $150 per record, it’s worth it to take a deep look at your file permissions structure.1

 Email and social phishing attacks are the most common types of data breach for large and small businesses, according to Verizon.
 They often trick users into thinking they’re clicking a link or document they recognize from a reputable company, but instead that click opens the doors for malware designed to infect your system and infiltrate your network.
 Educating your employees on common phishing tactics and infected document types is a good first step.